earthly/website/blog/_posts/2024-01-30-showboaters.md

 >
 > "No. At least not in the usual way."

-The book is excellent and, without saying too much, in it groups of experts obsessed with a problem can spin off into an internal jargon no outsider can make sense of.
+The book is excellent, and without saying too much, in it, groups of experts obsessed with a problem can spin off into an internal jargon no outsider can make sense of.
 In the worst case, they may come up with powerful answers to important questions, but the whole thing is inscrutable to the outsider.

-And this is what sort of what happens when a developer most familiar with Java 8 inherits a Scala program that does a relatively simple task and opens its up to find its written in some sort of functional effect system.
+And this is sort of what happens when a developer most familiar with Java 8 inherits a Scala program that does a relatively simple task and opens it up to find it written in some sort of functional effect system.

 ~~~{.scala caption="Call a service in an Effect Stack in Scala"}
 def program: Effect[Unit] = for {